 Stephen of Exeter (fl.
 1265), is the supposed author of the ‘Annales Domus Montis Fernandi ab anno XLV usque ad annum MCCLXXIV.’ " which is contained in a manuscript in the archiepiscopal library at Armagh.
 He was apparently born in 1246, and entered the Franciscan order at Multyfarnham, Westmeath, in 1263.
 Other accounts connect him with Strade in Mayo, where there was a house of the Franciscan order, which Jordan of Exeter, lord of Athlethan, or his son Stephen gave to the Dominicans in 1252."
 And Walter of Exeter (fl.
 1301), was a Cluniac monk, and a citizen of Exeter.

 Early History of the Hexeter family

-Another 105 words (8 lines of text) covering the years 119 and 1190 are included under the topic Early Hexeter History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hexeter research.
+Another 53 words (4 lines of text) covering the years 119 and 1190 are included under the topic Early Hexeter History in all our PDF Extended History products and printed products wherever possible.

 Hexeter Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Hexeter are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Hexeter include: Hexter, Hexeter, Exeter, Exter and others.